Pindarrie: Racing career

 Pindarrie's first race was the First Class of the Riddlesworth Stakes, run over one mile at Newmarket on 3 April 1820.
 Ridden by T. Goodisson, he started as the 5/2 second favourite and won easily from the colt by Comus, who finished second, and four others.
 Pindarrie then started as the odds-on favourite for the 2000 Guineas Stakes and was ridden by Frank Buckle.
 He faced four rivals and won the race easily from the Earl of Jersey's colt by Soothsayer.
 Three days later he started as the 1/3 favourite for the Newmarket Stakes.
 The race was won by Ivanhoe, with Pindarrie a length behind in second place and Clan-Albin finishing third.

 Pindarrie then went to Epsom Downs for the Derby Stakes.
 Despite his defeat in the Newmarket Stakes, Pindarrie was sent off as the favourite.
 Also near the fore of the betting were Sailor and the unnamed filly by Selim.
 As the field passed Tattenham Corner, the 25/1 outsider Arbutus bolted when in a good position.
 This caused interference to both Anti-Gallican and Pindarrie.
 Sailor went on to win the race, which had been run at a fast pace, by two lengths from Abjer, with the colt by Middlethorpe third, the Selim filly fourth and Pindarrie fifth.
 The remainder of the fifteen runner field were a long way behind Pindarrie.
 On his final start he ran unplaced in the Newmarket St. Leger.
 At the end of the season he was retired and sent to India.

+Stud career

+By January 1823, Pindarrie was standing at stud at Pultah Ghaut near Barrackpore, West Bengal, India for a price of 200 rupees per mare.